Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives, such as when to set individual properties vs. using other tools.
-No prerequisites or contextual hints provided.
+No guidance is provided on when to use this tool versus alternatives, such as when to use set_custom_property or update_style.
+There are no context cues for prerequisites or appropriate scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.